Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The

 When I first thought about it, the table seemed straightforward enough.
 Just some cutting, sanding, and a little time in the shop.
 I imagined my family gathered ’round it, laughter and stories shared over home-cooked meals.
-I mean, doesn’t everyone want a piece of woodwork that tells a ?
+I mean, doesn’t everyone want a piece of woodwork that tells a story?
 I had watched countless videos, read a few books, but there’s a world of difference between theory and practice.

 That first weekend, I started measuring.
 And measuring.
 Seemed easy until I realized I measured wrong.
 More than once.
 Looking back, it’s almost comical—the number of times I yelled a mild curse at myself for losing track halfway through a measurement.

 So, okay, fine.
 I took a deep breath and cut the first piece.
 The smell of sawdust was glorious, and despite the panicky feeling in the pit of my stomach, I was on fire.
 At least, until I saw that I’d cut it two inches too short.
-I almost gave up then and there—just tossed the whole project and went to binge-watch something mindless on Netflix.
+I almost gave up then and there—just tossed the whole and went to binge-watch something mindless on Netflix.
 But instead, I grabbed my coffee, sat on a stool, and let the sun stream through the workshop windows.

 The Tools of the Trade